Truman, Minnesota

 Truman is a city in Martin County, Minnesota, United States.
 The population was 1,092 at the 2020 census.

 History

 Truman was platted in 1899.
 It was named for Truman Clark, the son of a railroad official.
 A post office has been in operation in Truman since 1899.

 Geography

 Truman is in northeastern Martin County, 13 mi north of Fairmont, the county seat, and 16 mi south of Madelia.
 According to the U.S. Census Bureau, it has a total area of 1.10 sqmi, all land.

 Minnesota State Highway 15 serves as the main route in the city, crossing its east side.

+Climate

+On April 13, 2026 at around 6:15 p.m.
+CDT, a tornado touched down roughly 2 mi north of town heading east for roughly 8 mi, dissipating at approximately 6:40 p.m.
+The tornado struck 4 houses dealing damage with estimated maximum wind speeds of 90mph, earning it the rating of EF-1.